Stuart Galbraith IV: Career

+Archive and early publishing work

 After graduation, Galbraith worked as an archivist for the USC-Warner Bros.
 Archives, and later worked at the Warner Bros.
 Corporate Archives before writing The Emperor and the Wolf, a joint biography of Japanese director Akira Kurosawa and actor Toshiro Mifune, and the first biography of either man published outside Japan.
 As with Monsters Are Attacking Tokyo!, the 800-page book featured original interviews with collaborators including Shinobu Hashimoto, Kyoko Kagawa, Takeshi Kato, Yoshiro Muraki, Masaru Sato, and Senkichi Taniguchi.

 After that book's publication, Galbraith returned to archive work, as a "film detective" for MGM, tracking down the original camera negatives to more than three dozen "lost" films.

+Film scholarship and media work

 Galbraith's Japanese Science Fiction, Fantasy, and Horror Films, the first English-language book about the genre, was published in 1994, and was soon followed by The Japanese Filmography.

 Galbraith's 1998 book Monsters Are Attacking Tokyo!
 The Incredible World of Japanese Fantasy Films was an oral history of the genre, told by such filmmakers as Kinji Fukasaku, Jun Fukuda, Kihachi Okamoto, and Noriaki Yuasa, and actors Mie Hama, Kumi Mizuno, and Akira Takarada.

 On DVD, Galbraith's essays have accompanied Criterion's three-disc Seven Samurai, Optimum's Rashomon, and BCI Eclipse's The Quiet Duel.
 He was an associate producer for the DVDs of the classic poolroom drama The Hustler and Sidney Lumet's The Verdict.
 He provided audio commentary (with director Richard Fleischer) for the Special Edition DVD of Tora!
 Tora!
 Tora!, and interviewed Oscar-winning cinematographer Vilmos Zsigmond for his audio commentary track for The Sadist.
 Galbraith's audio commentary for Classic Media's Invasion of Astro-Monster was released in 2007 and nominated for a Rondo Hatton Award.

+Move to Japan

+In 2003, Galbraith moved to Kyoto, Japan.
+Until 2009 Galbraith published a monthly home video column for the English-language edition of the Daily Yomiuri.
+He also records narration and voice-over for industrial and educational films.